trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 end
 ```

 We no longer compare states directly as in the mathematical model, instead we project the **Context** onto a list of bytes using the **score** function.
-List of bytes are ordered first by length, then by lexicographic order.
+Lists of bytes are ordered first by length, then by lexicographic order.
 This is a fairly generic structure, similar to the one used in software versioning, which is quite versatile in representing various orderings.

 Why not define a comparison function within the protocol modules?
 First off it would be hard to enforce the requirement that such a function represent a _total_ order.
 The score projection always verifies this \(ties can be broken based on the hash of the last block\).
 Second, in principle we need the ability to compare states across distinct protocols.
-Specific protocol amendment rules are likely to make this extremely unlikely to ever happen, but the network shell does not know that.
+Although specific protocol amendment rules make this eventuality highly unlikely, the network shell remains unaware of it.

 The operations **parse\_block\_header** and **parse\_operation** are exposed to the shell and allow it to pass fully typed operations and blocks to the protocol but also to check whether these operations and blocks are well-formed, before deciding to relay operations or to add blocks to the local block tree database.